 However, the right type of loan depends on your needs and what you plan to use the money for.

 “If you’re looking to spend as you go and only pay for what you’ve borrowed, when you’ve borrowed it, a HELOC is probably a better option,” says Sean Murphy, assistant vice president of equity lending at Navy Federal Credit Union.
 “But if you are looking for a fixed monthly payment and a large sum of cash up front, a home equity loan is probably the better option.”

-There are not many limits on how you can use your home equity, but there are a few good ways to make the most of your loan or line of credit.
-The best ways to use your home equity include:
+There are few limits on how you can use your home equity, but there are a few good ways to make the most of your loan or line of credit.

 1. Home improvements

 Home improvement is one of the most common reasons homeowners take out home equity loans or HELOCs.
 Besides making a home more comfortable for you, upgrades could raise the home’s value and draw more interest from prospective buyers when you sell it later on.

 “Home equity is a great option to finance large projects like a kitchen renovation that will increase a home’s value over time,” Brunker says.
 “Many times, these investments will pay for themselves by increasing the home’s value.”

 Another reason to consider a home equity loan or HELOC for home improvements is that you can deduct the interest paid on home equity loans of up to $750,000 if you use the loan funds to buy, build or substantially improve the home that secures the loan.

 Why use home equity for this: You can use the value of your home to increase that value.